Mardog101/autograder/README.md

 2. We then move it into our local program directory. </br>
   `mv autograder.sh /usr/local/bin/autograder`

+Or we can use the installer: `sudo sh install.sh`.

 ## Usage
 Files specifying input and output must have matching names per input/output pair.
 Furthermore input files must end with `.in` and output files with `.out`. </br>
 The command can be ran with: `autograder`